 their lives.
 Just about the time they retire!
 Hint, hint!
 For some

 reason, with women it's even worse.
 Smoking women's hearts stop fifteen years sooner than non smokers; varicose ulcers are a painful problem too.

 Enjoy this short story from chiropractor Bernard Preston's third book of Chiropractic anecdotes, Stones in my Clog, about a blocked artery in the groin causing pain in the leg.

 Buy the book for about three dollars and enjoy on your Kindle, tablet or smartphone.

 Slipped disc symptoms

 Slipped disc symptoms should not be ignored or neglected; a lifetime of back problems and often leg pain then often lies ahead.

 PS.
-Recognise the artist?
+Do you recognise the artist?
 You should!
 The Master... too small to see the V located in a corner.
-Find it in an Amsterdam museum.
-Valued probably at about $200 million!
+Find the original in an Amsterdam museum.
+It will be valued probably at about $200 million!